Fabiano Santacroce: Ternana and Juve Stabia

 On 1 February 2016 the last day of the transfer market goes in Serie B with Ternana, signing a contract until June with the option for the following season.
 Collect only two appearances and 30 June is released from the umbrian club.
 The 19 January 2017 is made official its acquisition by Juve Stabia.

 Virtus Verona

 On 17 August 2019, he signed a one-year contract with Virtus Verona.
 He retired from football in early 2021, and pursued a career as a sports agent.
+Before retiring completely, Santacroce had a short spell at Italien amateur club Weese Ca8.

 International career

 Santacroce has been a member of the Italy U-21 national team from 2007 to 2009.

 In 2008–09, Santacroce was confirmed as a Napoli regular, and his performances were quickly noted by new Italy head coach Marcello Lippi, who on 5 October 2008 called him to join the azzurri squad for the FIFA World Cup 2010 qualification matches against Bulgaria and Montenegro.
 However, he was an unused substitute during these matches, and is yet to make his senior international debut.
-Santacroce dedicated his first senior call-up to his former Como youth team coach Stefano Borgonovo, who is battling Amyotrophic lateral sclerosis.
+Santacroce dedicated his first senior call-up to his former Como youth team coach Stefano Borgonovo, who was battling amyotrophic lateral sclerosis at the time, succumbing to the disease in 2013.